If dyeing your grey with synthetic hair dye is one of your major challenges, you might be one of the many considering a natural hair dye.

 Step 2: Use of Indigo

 - Add your distilled warm water and stir it till you achieve a creamy texture.
 Just like you did for henna.
-Infant, there’s no big difference between the two steps.
+Infant, there’s no significant difference between the two steps.

 - Apply your indigo mixture again on the red-colored hair.